chucktilbury/tkinter-form-widgets/README.md

 Only Python 3.x is supported.

+## Demo application
+The library is presented as an implementation of a contacts database.
+It is not really intended to be useful for that, but instead, to demonstrate and test the library functionality.

 ## Supported tkinter widgets
 Only widgets that may have data in a database are supported.
 This is a bare minimum that one may use for forms.